 All students are required to pay tuition fees for their second degree studies.
 More detailed information can be found here.

 Admission to the Master's Programme in Chemistry is not restricted.

-- Documentation of your academic degree including details on course work.
+- Documentation of your academic degree in chemistry or a closely related field with a clear tie to chemistry including details on course work (including course hours per week) and ECTS-credits.
 If you have not received your degree certificate by the end of the application deadline, please attach documentation of all your examination results so far.

 - Current certificate of enrolment or proof of exmatriculation (if you have studied at a German university, please indicate your 'Fachsemester’ and ‘Hochschulsemester’).